PyReine/Python-Library/README.md

 # Python-Library
-I try to make library of useful codes for Python
+This is a library of useful codes for Python